Project

 WAT4CAM Photo 2022 12 05 Cover Crop Seed Harvest In Pvh3

-NIRAS is responsible for the implementation of Component 4 in WAT4CAM (see box), which aims to improve performance and resilience of agricultural production in the programme area through the promotion of sustainable agricultural intensification.
+NIRAS is responsible for the implementation of Component 4 in WAT4CAM (see box above), which aims to improve performance and resilience of agricultural production in the programme area through the promotion of sustainable agricultural intensification.
 Our work in these areas is divided into four parts:

-1. Institutional support to MAFF in the formulation of an agro-ecological transition strategy as well as the technical working group for agriculture and water, development of a rice policy, and contract farming execution;
+1. Institutional support to the MAFF in the formulation of an agro-ecological transition strategy, as well as the technical working group for agriculture and water, development of a rice policy and contract farming execution;

-2. An agro-ecology experiment conducted by our consortium partner CIRAD;
+2. An agro-ecology experiment conducted by our consortium partner, the French Agricultural Research Centre for International Development (CIRAD);

-3. Agroecological extension support to farmers in five large provinces (around 3,000 ha) on cover crop planting, crop diversification, and other agro-ecology practices such as land levelling and chiselling and the use of bio-char and -fertilizer;
+3. Agroecological extension support to farmers in five large provinces (around 3000 hectares or over 7400 acres) on cover crop planting, crop diversification and other agro-ecology practices such as land levelling and chiselling and the use of bio-char and -fertilizer;

 4. Supporting farmers who practice agro-ecology in selling their agri-products at premium prices through contract farming and new market channels.